Summit Original Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Summit Dog Food looks to be an average kibble.
+Judging by its ingredients alone, Summit Original looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Summit Dog Food is a plant-based kibble using a modest amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Summit Original is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.